Paris in the interwar period: Architecture

 The international expositions of the 1920s and 1930s left fewer architectural landmarks than the earlier exhibitions.
 The 1925 Exposition of decorative arts had several very modern buildings, the Russian pavilions, the art deco Pavillon du Collectionneur by Ruhlmann and the Pavillon d'Esprit by Le Corbusier, but they were all torn down when the exhibit ended.
-One impressive art deco building from the 1934 Colonial Exposition survived: the Museum of the Colonies at la Port Doréé by Albert Laprade, 89 meters long, with a colonnade and a front wall entirely covered with a bas-relief by Alfred Janniot on the animals, plants, and cultures the theme the cultures of the French colonies.
+One impressive art deco building from the 1934 Colonial Exposition survived: the Museum of the Colonies at la Porte Dorée by Albert Laprade, 89 meters long, with a colonnade and a front wall entirely covered with a bas-relief by Alfred Janniot on the animals, plants, and cultures of the French colonies.
 The interior was filled with sculpture and murals from the period, still visible today.
 Today the building is the Cité nationale de l'histoire de l'immigration, or museum of the history of immigration.

 Several new churches were built in Paris between the wars.
 The most prominent was the Église du Saint-Esprit, located at 186 Avenue Daumesnil in the 12th arrondissement, designed by Paul Tournon.
 It was very modern in its construction, built of reinforced concrete covered with red bricks from Burgundy, and featured a very large cupola, 22 meters in diameter, and a clock tower 75 meters high.
-The design, like that of the Basilica of Sacre-Coeur, was inspired by Byzantine churches, particularly Saint-Sofia in Istanbul.
+The design, like that of the Basilica of Sacré-Coeur, was inspired by Byzantine churches, particularly Saint-Sofia in Istanbul.
 The interior was decorated with murals by several notable artists, including Maurice Denis.

 The Grand Mosque of Paris was one of the more unusual buildings constructed during the period.
 Intended to honor the Muslim soldiers from the French colonies who died for France during the war, it was designed by the architect Maurice Tranchant de Lunel, and built and decorated with the assistance of craftsmen from North Africa.
 The project was funded by the National Assembly in 1920, construction began in 1922, and it was completed in 1924, and dedicated by the President of France, Gaston Doumergue, and the Sultan of Morocco, Moulay Youssef.
 The style was termed Hispano-Moorish, and the design was largely influenced by the Grand Mosque of Fez, Morocco.